axlwaii/aight-rails/README.md

 # Aight::Rails

-This is a gem for https://github.com/axlwaii/jquery.aight
+This is a gemified version of https://github.com/axlwaii/jquery.aight

 ## Installation